 About Me

-She received a call from Ryan Tedder – One Republic star and the man behind some of the biggest hit songs of the past two decades – who offered to fly her and her father out to Los Angeles.
-“Ryan said it would be a good thing for me to go on Ellen so we went for it,” the musician, now 19, says.
-“He’s an absolute gentleman and a genius as well, I really enjoy working with him.”
+The turning point came with a call from Ryan Tedder — OneRepublic frontman and one of the most influential songwriters and producers of the past two decades — who offered to fly Allie and her father to Los Angeles.
+“Ryan told me it would be a really good thing to do, so we went for it,” Allie says.
+“He’s an absolute gentleman — and a genius.
+I really loved working with him.”

 Her debut single, “How Love Works”, was released last year to a rapturous reception.
 Over tender piano notes, she sings first in a husky murmur as if observing a scene while it unfolds: “It's another Friday/ And I ain't got nothing to wear/ The guy I really like/ Is getting with some drunk girl over there.”
 Written with pop star and songwriter Ella Henderson, and songwriter/producer Ollie Green, it was inspired by Allie’s feelings of disillusionment and isolation when it came to teenage romance.